alexhuynh0530/Election_Analysis/README.md

 ## Summary

 In summary, the script successfully automated the counting process to output the necessary data quickly.
 If we made some modifications we could narrow down the data even more and look at the number of votes and percentage of votes that each candidate had at the county level.
-We could also modify the script for presidential elections and replace county to find voting data at the state level and add in data related to specific political parties.
+We could also modify the script for presidential elections and replace counties to find voting data at the state level and add in data related to specific political parties.